John Travolta Insists His Gotti Biopic Did Not Get Bumped Off by Lionsgate

 “All these reports are saying the studio ‘dropped’ Gotti and John Travolta, that’s 100 percent false,” says the film’s executive producer Keya Morgan.
 “The studio never dropped it!
 Lionsgate said, ‘We want this movie.
 It has Oscar buzz.’
 We had to beg them for it.”
 (Lionsgate did not immediately respond when contacted for comment.)

-So badda-boom, badda-bing, Lionsgate was persuaded to sell Gotti back to the production company Emmett/Furla/Oasis, which produced the film with Fiore Films and Highland Film Group.
+So Lionsgate was persuaded to sell Gotti back to the production company Emmett/Furla/Oasis, which produced the film with Fiore Films and Highland Film Group.
 About three weeks ago, Travolta claims to have personally sought out a new financier: Edward Walson, a producer of Broadway plays who’s also backed such films as Woody Allen’s Café Society and Wonder Wheel.
 And now the producers say they are close to getting a new distributor that will land Gotti in 1,000 theaters next year.

 “Lionsgate was planning on a minimal release, and I did an investigation into people who might have the interest and financial wherewithal to better release it,” Travolta told Deadline.
 “That is the simple explanation for this.
 It wasn’t dropped.
 It wasn’t easy to get Lionsgate to give it up.
 They said no, twice, and I literally begged them to reconsider and they finally and generously let it go.”